rchui/laminar/docs/source/flows/parameters.md

 There are two parts involved in parameterizing a `Flow`.

-1. Keyword arguments passed to `Flow.__call__` are written to the flow's `Datastore`.
+1. Keyword arguments passed to `Flow.parameters` are written to the flow's `Datastore`.
-1. A special layer `Parameters` is automatically registered to every `Flow` and is able to reference any parameter with the same behavior as any other `Layer`.
+1. A special layer `Parameters` is automatically registered to every `Flow` and is able to reference any `Flow` parameter with the same behavior as any other `Layer`.

 ```python
 # main.py